Paul Laxalt: Relationship with Ronald Reagan

+Pres.
+Reagan also relied on Laxalt to be his troubleshooter when it came to the precarious relationship with Philippine dictator Ferdinand Marcos.
+With Marcos' negative track record on human rights, kleptocratic governance, and erosion of democratic ideals and principles in the Southeast Asian country, and Marcos' penchant off-the-cuff remark that he and Reagan have a special relationship, it has become an embarrassment to the White House.
+Laxalt visited Manila in October 1985 to relay to Marcos that he should start work on some reforms to deal with the sinking Philippine economy as well as the Armed Forces of the Philippines - particularly the overstaying and overaged generals loyal to Marcos, beginning with Chief-of-Staff Gen. Fabian Ver.
+Despite Laxalt regaling Marcos of his World War II track record and experience during the liberation of the Philippines, the Philippine President rejected the call on retiring Gen. Ver.
+On the last night of the People Power Revolution, which saw the Marcoses ousted from power, Marcos phoned Laxalt to get a feel on how Reagan views the situation in Manila.
+Uncannily, Laxalt was in the middle of a top-secret briefing in Washington to discuss about the coup that was happening in the Philippines.
+Laxalt informed the Philippine President "cut and cut cleanly.
+The time has come."
+Marcos responded that he was disappointed.

 It was the 1976 Republican presidential race that may have cemented the tight political friendship between Laxalt and former-Gov. Reagan.
 In 1976, Reagan had decided to run for president, challenging President Gerald Ford for the Republican nomination.
 Ford enjoyed widespread support among the Republican establishment, particularly in Washington, D.C.
 Reagan decided that having Laxalt serve as his national chairman would give his campaign credibility it was otherwise lacking.
-Although Laxalt was not well-known on a national level, he was well liked and respected in the U.S. Congress, and he was similarly respected by many prominent members of the national media.
+Although Laxalt was not well known on a national level, he was well liked and respected in the U.S. Congress, and he was similarly respected by many prominent members of the national media.
 Laxalt eventually acceded to Reagan's request, even though doing so severely jeopardized his relationship with the Ford White House.
 Laxalt campaigned all over the United States on behalf of Reagan, often campaigning by his side.

 With his back to the wall, Reagan won shocking victories in North Carolina and Texas, which propelled the race all the way to the national convention in Kansas City.
 Laxalt nominated Reagan at the convention.
-Eventually, the Reagan campaign lost a key procedural vote to Ford and the sitting President eked out a victory.
+Eventually, the Reagan campaign lost a key procedural vote to Ford and the sitting president eked out a victory.
 Although he was on the losing side, Laxalt's national profile increased dramatically as a result of his efforts on behalf of Reagan.
 When Reagan defeated Democratic incumbent President Jimmy Carter in 1980, with Laxalt again serving as national chairman of Reagan's campaign, Laxalt's profile rose even higher.